rscopes/rescope/readme.md

     shouldPropag( newState )

     /**
-     * Overridable reducer / remapper (will call the constructor's reducer fn if there)
+     * Overridable reducer / remapper / refiner (will call the constructor's reducer fn if there)
      * If privateState or lastPublicState are simple hash maps super.reduce will return {...lastPublicState, ...privateState}
      * if not it will return the last private state
      * @param privateState
      * @param lastPublicState
      * @returns {new_public_state}
      */
-    reduce(lastPublicState ,privateState)
+    refine(lastPublicState ,privateState)
 }
 ```